sage-code/maj/words.md

 Sona  | grand father       | bunicu
 Efera | nurse              | doctorita
 Docta | doctor             | doctor
+Homyna| men                | bărbat
+Femyna| women              | femeie

 **notes:**

+* Nouns have variable length from 3 up to 7 character long
-* Nouns are 4, 5, 6 character long and are ending with "a"
+* Nouns are are ending with "a" for singular, "e" plural
-* Nouns representing leaving beings are starting with uppercase.
+* Nouns representing leaving beings are starting with uppercase,
-* Person names are written with all capital letters.
+* Person names are written with all capital letters,

 **examples:**